-In accordance with Government Accounting Standards Board 54, Fund Balance Reporting and Governmental Fund Type Definitions, the Fire District No. 4 of the Township of Jackson classifies governmental fund balances as follows:
+In accordance with Government Accounting Standards Board 54, Fund Balance Reporting and Governmental Fund Type Definitions, the District classifies governmental fund balances as follows:

 - Non-spendable includes fund balance amounts that cannot be spent either because it is not in spendable form or because legal or contractual constraints. - Restricted includes fund balance amounts that are constrained for specific purposes which are externally imposed by external parties, constitutional provision or enabling legislation. - Committed includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision making authority and does not lapse at year-end. - Assigned includes fund balance amounts that are intended to be used for specific purposes that are neither considered restricted or committed.
 Fund Balance may be assigned by the District Administrator.